gokcenkarasu/oracleDBTester/README.md

 # How can you test oracle database connection in 2 minutes...
 * 🧿

-***Disclaimer:** If you are planning to open this diagnosing tool to public, It is highly recommended to change the rules implemented inside ODM which combines symptoms and diseases with the help of a health professional before going live.*
+***Disclaimer:** If you are planning to use this standalone jar version please check your java version in your enviorment..*

 ##  1. <a name='Summary'></a>Summary